-At Durham I currently convene two modules: Modern and Contemporary Sociological Theory (undergraduate) and Qualitative Methods in Social Science (Master in Social Research Methods).
-I also contribute to Sociology of Education (undergraduate).
+At Durham I currently convene two modules: Social Theory and the Politics of Knowledge (3rd year undergraduate) and Qualitative Methods in Social Science (Master in Social Research Methods).
+I also co-convene Modern and Contemporary Sociological Theory.

 Modern and Contemporary Sociological Theory (MCST) is a mandatory 20-credit module for second-year students.
 I co-convene this module with a colleague, so my part is only a half of the syllabus.
 Qualitative Methods in Social Science is a 10-credit postgraduate module which gives students theoretical and practical knowledge of advanced social science research.
 The pages here contain a ‘taster’ of some of my teaching on these modules, but note that full module (course) syllabi, reading lists, materials, and lecture recordings are only available to registered Durham students via Duo.